MicrosoftDocs/azure-devops-docs/docs/tfvc/_shared/find-url.md

 A: You'll find it in the code hub in your team project.

-1. Sign in to your Visual Studio Team Services account and browse to your team project or type the team project URL directly in your browser.
+1. Sign in to your VSTS account and browse to your team project or type the team project URL directly in your browser.

 * The URL will look like ```https://{your_account}.visualstudio.com/DefaultCollection/{your_team_project}```